 Every so often someone comes along who so inspires others that he or she is remembered years later.
 Perhaps a preacher, a songwriter, or president.
 However, this story is not about creating a legend, but leaving a legacy for the Kingdom of God.

 I have a friend who has been quietly partnering with God to leave a legacy for His Kingdom few outside of Heaven would recognize.
 She has a divine gift of “spotting” someone in need.
 She seems to see right through their mask and into their heart.
-She ministers to people quietly, without much fanfare, but makes a world of difference in each of their lives.
+My friend ministers to people quietly, without much fanfare, but makes a world of difference in each of their lives.
 I know because ten years ago, she “spotted” me.

 Still, one morning she found the strength to call me.
 She asked me to locate a God-honoring pregnancy center to help a young nurse she befriended.
 The woman was a single mom, pregnant and frightened.
 I was truly inspired to see my friend’s heart, despite all she was going through, still reaching out to others.